Here’s my guide to visiting the fabulous Carnegie Museum of Art in Pittsburgh Pennsylvania.

 Overview of the Carnegie Museum of Art

-But the Carnegie Museum of Art isn't just about its Parthenon-related gems.
-And the museum is much larger than you might suspect.
+The museum is much larger than you might suspect, with a rich array of visual treats.
 There are many wings and dozens of galleries.
-The wide ranging galleries are devoted to art from ancient times to cutting edge contemporary works.
+The wide-ranging galleries are devoted to art from ancient times to cutting edge contemporary works.

-The Heinz Gallery houses temporary exhibitions, with room after room of high ceilings.
-When I last visited, it featured an exhibition of politically charged photographs by An-Me Le, called On Contested Terrain.
+The Heinz Gallery is one the second floor.
+This gallery houses temporary exhibitions, with room after room of high ceilings.

-Let's take a tour of some of the best art work at the Carnegie Museum of Art.
+Let’s take a tour of the best art works and masterpieces at the Carnegie Museum of Art.

 1. Hall of Sculpture

-The design of the Hall of Sculpture is modeled after the heavily columned inner sanctuary of the Parthenon in Athens.
-It's constructed of brilliant white marble, from the same quarries used to build the 5th century BC Parthenon.
+The design of the Hall of Sculpture is modeled after the columned inner sanctuary of the Parthenon in Athens.
+It’s constructed of brilliant white marble, from the same quarries used to build the 5th century B.C.
+Parthenon.

 Today, the Hall of Sculpture is used for site specific performances, installations, and exhibitions.

-My favorite piece in this section of the museum was an eerie installation by French artist Louise Bourgeois, Cell II, from 1991 (shown above).
-It's part of a series focusing on the dark recesses of the psyche.
+One of my favorite piece in this section of the museum was an eerie installation by French artist Louise Bourgeois, Cell II, from 1991.
+It’s part of a series focusing on the dark recesses of the psyche.

 3. Scaife Galleries, 19th Century Art

-The 19th century galleries are the most popular area of the museum, with works from 1850 to the present in 12 rooms, including Impressionist, Post-Impressionist, and late 19th century art.
+The 19th century galleries are the most popular area of the museum.
+The galleries house works from 1850 to the present in 12 rooms.
+This includes the ever-popular Impressionist, Post-Impressionist, and late 19th century art.

 Scaife began collecting Impressionism in 1962, with the help of a CMOA director.
-Her taste was mostly classic, but with some adventurous choices.
+Her taste was mostly classic.
+But she made some adventurous choices too.

 Over the years, she and her family purchased and donated 28 major paintings and pastels by Paris artists.
 The Impressionist works on display include pieces by top shelf names like Monet, Manet, Pissarro, Renoir, Degas, and Matisse.

-There are also three pieces by the ever popular Vincent Van Gogh -- a beautiful drawing, a painting of wheat fields created just days before his death, and a painting of Le Moulin de la Galette in Paris.
+There are also three pieces by the ever popular Vincent Van Gogh.
+There’s a beautiful drawing, a painting of wheat fields created just days before his death, and a painting of Le Moulin de la Galette in Paris.